You are here

 Scope

-It is the Library’s intention to preserve the accessibility and usability of all the digital materials in its collections as described above (under The Nature of the Library’s Digital Collections).
-However, because of resource pressures the Library may have to allocate priorities for action, based on the relative significance of particular materials and on the technical complexity of preserving access to them.
+It is the Library’s general intention to preserve the accessibility and usability of the majority of digital materials in its collections.
+The specific preservation intentions and responsibility for these digital materials has been expressed at a high level in various Collection Preservation Intent Statements.
+Preservation Intent can be described as the agreed expectations for preservation of different categories of content: for instance, whether content is to be preserved; who is responsible for preservation of the content; the period over which content must be preserved; and the required level of support for access to the content over time.
+However, because of resource pressures, the Library may have to allocate priorities for action.
+These will be decided based on the relative significance of particular materials and on the technical complexity of preserving access to them.

 Preserving accessibility